-• Serving sizes are different for different audiences.
-It is your responsibility to understand proper serving sizes for the audiences you work with and ensure that only a small taste is provided.
+- Serving sizes are different for different audiences.
+It is your responsibility to understand proper serving sizes for the audiences you work with and ensure that only a small taste is provided. - Multiple tasting opportunities in the same sitting of foods in the same food group must collectively equal less than 1 serving for that food group.